Lucan Bridge

 Opening HoursOpen 24 hours, all year

-ParkingPay‑and‑display car park on Main Street (≈30 spaces)
+ParkingPay-and-display car park on Main Street (operated by South Dublin County Council)

-Nearby AmenitiesCafés, restaurants, picnic areas, Lucan Demesne Park, walking trails
+Nearby AmenitiesCafés, restaurants, Lucan Demesne Park, village green

-AccessibilityRoadway gradient reduced; historic stone surface may be uneven for wheelchair users
+AccessibilityRoadway gradient reduced in 2011; historic stone surface may be uneven for wheelchair users